mongodb/docs/source/reference/collection-validation.rst

 a name space for correctness and returns a :term:`JSON Document` containing information

-Run the validation command in the :option:`mongo` shell using the following form to validate a collection named "``people``":
+Run the validation command in the :program:`mongo` shell using the following form to validate a collection named "``people``":

 .. code-block:: javascript